Henri Nouwen: Death and legacy

 Nouwen died in the Netherlands on September 21, 1996, from a sudden heart attack, while en route to Russia to participate in a Dutch documentary about his book The Return of the Prodigal Son.
 Nouwen's first funeral Mass was held on September 24 at St. Catherine's Cathedral in Utrecht with a eulogy offered by Jean Vanier, after which Nouwen's body was flown to Canada for burial by the L'Arche Daybreak community.
 The second funeral Mass was held on September 28 at the Slovak Catholic Cathedral of the Transfiguration in Markham, Ontario, following a full-day wake at St. Mary Immaculate Catholic Church in Richmond Hill on September 27.
 Nouwen was laid to rest in a pine coffin built in L'Arche Daybreak's The Woodery and colourfully painted by members of the community.
 He is buried in St. John's Anglican Church Cemetery in Richmond Hill in keeping with his desire to be near the graves of other Daybreak community members.
-There is also a memorial marker for Nouwen in Geysteren, NL at the grave site of his parents.
+There is also a memorial marker for Nouwen in Geysteren at the grave site of his parents.

-Prior to his death he entrusted Sue Mosteller with his estate, making her the literary executrix of his works.
+Prior to his death, Nouwen trusted Sue Mosteller with his estate, making her the literary executrix of his works.
 The founding of the Henri J.M.
 Nouwen Archives and Research Collection at the John M. Kelly Library, University of St. Michael's College, was the culmination of Mosteller's effort to centralize Nouwen's personal records.
 The work involved organizing his material at L'Arche Daybreak, which included personal correspondence, original manuscripts, and audio visual material, and negotiating with the Yale Divinity School Library for the release of records Nouwen had begun depositing there as a faculty member in 1975.
 The Nouwen Archives opened in September 2000.

 He has an award named for him, the Henri Nouwen Leadership Award, given out by the American Association on Intellectual and Developmental Disabilities, Religion and Spirituality Division.

 There is an endowed lectureship in Classical Christian Spirituality named after him at Drew University.

 There is also an elementary school named after him in Richmond Hill, Ontario.